martinapugliese/martinapugliese/speaking.md

 # Speaking

-I really enjoy public speaking, I generall speak about data (both from the tech point of view and about the field in general).
+I really enjoy public speaking, I generally speak about data (both from the tech point of view and about the field in general).

 ## Tech/Data